jammycakes/factoryfactory/docs/lifecycle-management.md

 Lifecycle management
 ====================
 As well as constructing services, IOC containers are responsible for managing their lifetimes as well, and calling `Dispose()` on any services that implement `IDisposable`.

-The .NET abstractions specify three default lifecycles: `Scoped`, `Singleton` and `Transient`.
+The ASP.NET Core abstractions specify three default lifecycles: `Scoped`, `Singleton` and `Transient`.
 FactoryFactory supports all three of these out of the box, together with a fourth, `Untracked`.
 Additionally, you can create your own custom lifecycles if need be.

 Lifecycles can be specified as follows: